-In 2021, anybody can learn how to build a website.
-With all the tools available, there’s no reason why somebody with minimal digital experience can’t reach their audience through a beautifully, self-designed website.
+Truth be told, anybody can learn how to build a website.
+With all the tools available, there’s no reason why somebody with minimal digital experience can’t reach their audience through a beautifully, self-designed website or online store.

 So yes, anybody can create a website.
 But can anybody create a good website?
 Well, that’s up for discussion.
 There are certain steps you need to take to make sure your website is slick, enriched and ready to go.
 Today, you’re going to be learning how to build a website.